-If you’re up for a challenge with an awe-inspiring view at the end, summit great Mauna Kea, the tallest sea mountain (and dormant volcano) in the world, rising 33,000 feet from the ocean floor.
-This 11.5-mile round trip hike with a 4500’ elevation gain takes the seasoned hiker about eight hours, so while not for the faint of heart, we think it’s worth it.
-If you’re not quite ready to make your way to the top, let the Milkyway melt over you outside of Mauna Kea’s visitor’s station.
+If you’re up for a challenge with an awe-inspiring view at the end, summit great Mauna Kea, the tallest sea mountain (and dormant volcano) in the world, rising 10,200 meters from the ocean floor.
+This 18.5-kilometer, round-trip hike with a 1,300-meter elevation gain takes the seasoned hiker about eight hours, so while not for the faint of heart, we think it’s worth it.
+If you’re not quite ready to make your way to the top, let the Milky Way melt over you outside of Mauna Kea’s visitor’s station.
 At night, local volunteer astronomers set up telescopes as part of a free stargazing program that’s... out of this world.

 Good Eatin' For The Environment

-The cultural phenomenon that is poke is alive and very well on mainland America, and with good reason.
+The cultural phenomenon that is poke is alive and very well in the mainland USA, and with good reason.
 But the delicious seafood fare is one of the main dishes of Native Hawaiian cuisine.
-Plump and perfectly skinned raw fish, delicately sprinkled with sea salt, soy sauce, Maui and green onions, and Limu (the Hawaiian word for seaweed) — we’re hungry just thinking about it.
+Plump and perfectly skinned raw fish, delicately sprinkled with sea salt, soy sauce, Maui and green onions, and Limu (the Hawaiian word for seaweed) – we’re hungry just thinking about it.
 And for the most unadulterated indulging of this island favorite, look no further than Suisan Fish Market.
-A staple in the local fishing community, the market works with fishers who practice environmentally-safe methods of catch, to serve you up an unrivaled bowl of the beloved dish.
-Suisan is nestled next to the charming Liliuokalani Park and Gardens, — the largest authentic ornamental Japanese garden outside of Japan — so enjoy a scenic stroll post-lunch.
+A staple in the local fishing community, the market works with anglers who practice environmentally-safe methods of fishing, to serve you up an unrivaled bowl of the beloved dish.
+Suisan is nestled next to the charming Liliuokalani Park and Gardens – the largest authentic ornamental Japanese garden outside of Japan – so enjoy a scenic stroll post-lunch.